openharmony/docs/en/application-dev/reference/apis/js-apis-app-form-formExtensionAbility.md

 onShareForm?(formId: string): { [key: string]: Object }

-Called by the widget provider to receive shared widget data.
+Called to notify the widget provider that the widget host is sharing the widget data.

 **System API**: This is a system API.